Alice Neel: The Story of Defying Convention

 Alice Neel, in: Alice Neel, Patricia Hills, 1983.

 Neel’s paintings respect the integrity of each woman’s experience of pregnancy; she does not romanticize their condition.
-Her sitters represent real pregnant women one expects to see in markets, theatres, and on buses.
+Her sitters represent real pregnant women one expects to see in markets, theaters, and on buses.
 Neel paints the most real and honest human experiences.
 Her pregnant nude paintings set the best example of her pursuit.

 Pregnant Maria shows a reclining figure, her head resting on her left arm, her extended right arm draped leisurely on her hip.
 She does not pose for display; rather, she has arranged herself for her comfort.